jav8319/kanbas-board/readme.md

 ## Usage

-To move the tasks, move the mouse over the , then hold left click and drag it where you want to relocate it,then release left click to drop it
+To move the tasks, move the mouse over the task, then hold left click and drag it where you want to relocate it,then release left click to drop it

 ## Questions